Coherence as a resource for phase estimation: Introduction

 In the past decades, various quantum algorithms promising superpolynomial speedups compared to their classical counterparts have been discovered, most prominently Shor's factorization algorithm~\cite{Shor1997}.
 Many of these algorithms~\cite{Shor1997,Kitaev1995,Harrow2009} contain a crucial subroutine, namely \textit{quantum phase estimation}, as detailed in Refs.~\cite{Cleve1998, Kitaev1997,vanDam2007,Nielsen2010}.
 The goal of phase estimation is to determine an unknown phase $\phi$ encoded by a unitary as accurately as possible.
 This also comprises a fundamental problem in metrology itself and has been studied in Ref.~\cite{Giovannetti2006}.
 Other applications are found in quantum chemistry and quantum simulation~\cite{Aspuru-Guzik2005}.
 This makes phase estimation a core problem for quantum technologies.

-Since phase estimation is key to the speedup in many of the aforementioned quantum algorithms, naturally, the question arises of which quantum properties enable this advantage.
-To address this question rigorously, we turn to the framework of quantum resource theories~\cite{Chitambar2019}, and in particular to the resource theory of coherence~\cite{Baumgratz2014, Streltsov2017}, which allows us to describe the role of coherence for phase estimation by limiting access to it.
-As we shall see later, coherence naturally emerges as a resource for phase estimation.
-This leads us to ask how much coherence is needed to run an accurate phase estimation protocol or, equivalently, how its accuracy is affected quantitatively by the lack of coherence.
+It is clear that access to coherence, i.e., quantum superposition, is necessary for phase estimation~\cite{MunozLahoz2022,Lecamwasam2024}.
+But how much coherence is required for accurate phase estimation or, equivalently, what are the ultimate limitations on the accuracy of any phase estimation protocol that emerge from a lack of coherence?
+Answering these questions quantitatively is the central goal of this work.
+For a rigorous approach, we turn to the framework of quantum resource theories~\cite{Chitambar2019}, and in particular to the resource theory of coherence~\cite{Baumgratz2014, Streltsov2017}.

-The quality of a phase estimate depends on the context: For example, to solve integer factorization via Shor's algorithm, one requires estimates that are sufficiently close to the true value because this ensures that the classical postprocessing succeeds with sufficiently high probability.
+The quality of a phase estimate depends on the context: For example, to solve integer factorization via Shor's algorithm, one requires estimates that are sufficiently close to the true value because this ensures that the classical post-processing succeeds with sufficiently high probability.
 In contrast, in metrology, one tries to optimize the mean squared error.
 For a unified treatment of the diverse applications of phase estimation, we adopt the approach of Ref.~\cite{vanDam2007} and consider generic cost functions that penalize deviations of our estimates $\hat{\phi}$ from the true value $\phi$.
-We will then assess the performance of a phase estimation protocol via the minimal average cost that can be achieved with limited coherence.

-In this work, we establish a direct and quantitative relationship between coherence and the performance of optimal phase estimation protocols in the form of a family of coherence measures.
-We thereby show that any amount of coherence provides a direct operational advantage in phase estimation, and we give an explicit construction for optimal protocols with limited coherence.
-We achieve this by analyzing the performance of phase estimation protocols consisting of a fixed coherent state and quantum networks that cannot generate coherence, which we describe in detail in the next section.
-In doing so, we provide an alternative proof to the results for optimal phase estimation protocols without resource constraints, as presented in Ref.~\cite{vanDam2007}.
-Beyond offering new insights into quantum phase estimation algorithms, our work characterizes the structure of coherence non-generating networks and supermaps.